platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 Production TLS certificates are provided by [Let's Encrypt](https://letsencrypt.org/).
 You may alternatively [provide your own TLS certificate from a third-party issuer](../../domains/steps/tls.md) of your choice at no charge from us.

-The default Let’s Encrypt TLS Certificates are:
+The Let’s Encrypt TLS Certificates are:

 - valid for 90 days
 - automatically renewed 28 days before expiration